More Rockstars, Fewer Robots!

 June 10, 2010

-I had a great revelation a few weeks ago doing support here at FreshBooks.
+I had a great revelation a few weeks ago joining our Support Rockstars here at FreshBooks.

 Every two weeks (roughly) we release an update to our app, and I was on support the day after a pretty heavy release.
 Our customers were calling in with questions about this new update to their business, and we were a bit swamped keeping up with the phone calls.